Legrandgroup/robotframework-bonjourlibrary/README.md

 *Retrieve the list of published Bonjour services*

+The first (optional) argument is the type of service (in the Bonjour terminology, the default value being `_http._tcp`) The second (optional) argument is the name of the network interface on which to browse for Bonjour devices (if not specified, search will be performed on all valid network interfaces)
-The first optional argument contains the service type to filter (eg: _http._tcp) The second optional argument contains the network interface to filter (eg: eth1) The third optional argument contains the IP version to filer (eg: ipv4)
+The third (optional) argument is the type of IP protocol to filter our (eg: `ipv6`, or `ipv4`, the default values being any IP version)
+If the fourth (optional) argument is set to tru, we will also include the MAC address of devices in results (default value is to resolve IP addresses)

+Return a list of services found on the network
-Returns an array of services found.
-Each entry of the array contains a tuple describing one service.
-The tuple's element are (in order):
+Each entry of the list will contain a tuple describing a service.
+The tuple's element are (in order).

 * interface: The network interface on which the service has been discovered (following the OS notation, eg: 'eth0')